 Any Londoners out there tried Burger and Lobster recently?

-that I tried when I was in London (more like 4) and I have no complaints!
-Especially Gopal’s.
-I must be honest, it was really noisy there as it’s in Victoria Market Hall and I couldn’t have a conversation with my friends but I couldn’t care less.
-The moment I saw these familiar food, I was so excited I didn’t bother about anything else.
+I have no complaints, they were all good and I had such a good time, especially with my friends having Malaysian food and staying up for Duck and Waffle!
+Gopal’s was so good but it was really noisy there as it’s in Victoria Market Hall and I couldn’t have a conversation with my friends but I couldn’t care less.
+The moment I saw familiar food, I was so excited I didn’t bother about anything else.

 I do wish I was there longer since it was such a tiring trip.
 Nevertheless, it was a good one!